pbek/QOwnNotes/doc/scripting/README.rst

      *
      * @param executablePath the path of the executable
      * @param parameters a list of parameter strings
-     * @param data the data that will be written to the process
+     * @param data the data that will be written to the process (optional)
      * @return the text that was returned by the process QByteArray startSynchronousProcess(QString executablePath, QStringList parameters, QByteArray data);